-Three exhibitions of original material per year will be mounted in our dedicated exhibition space, the Weston Gallery, at Nottingham Lakeside Arts, on University Park.
+Two exhibitions of original material per year will be mounted in our dedicated exhibition space, the Weston Gallery, at Lakeside Arts, on University Park.
 These are accompanied by a diverse programme of events and talks.
-Admission to the gallery is free and open daily.
-Digital versions of exhibitions and displays, including recordings of some talks, are freely available from the website after the exhibition closes.
+Admission to the gallery is free and the gallery is open six days per week.
+A digital version of the exhibition runs alongside the physical, and is archived afterwards on our online exhibitions pages: